 To be eligible for the grant, you must:

-• not have owned and occupied (or have a spouse who owned and occupied) for more than six months, a home in Australia after 1 July 2000
+• Not have owned and occupied (or have a spouse who owned and occupied) a residential property for more than six months in Australia after 1 July 2000.

-• if purchasing your new home, occupy the home as your principal place of residence for a continuous period of at least six months commencing within 12 months of settlement
+• Occupy the home as your principal place of residence for a continuous period of at least six months commencing within 12 months of the eligible transaction.

 For more information, read the Tasmanian Government's FHOG guidelines.